Symphony No. 16 (Michael Haydn)

 Michael Haydn's Symphony No. 16 in A major, Perger 6, Sherman 16, Sherman-adjusted 17, MH 152, was written in Salzburg in 1771.
-This work was at one time attributed to Joseph Haydn, the ninth work in A major so attributed in Anthony van Hoboken's catalogue.
+This symphony was at one time attributed to Joseph Haydn, the ninth work in A major so attributed in Anthony van Hoboken's catalogue.

-Scored for 2 oboes, 2 bassoons, 2 horns and strings, in four movements:
+The symphony is scored for two oboes, two bassoons, two horns, and strings.
+It has four movements: